albud187/optimized_task_coord/README.md

 This repo contains 3 ros packages that are intended to be exectued from a docker container (Dockerfile included, along with build and run scripts):

-`mrta_admin` - launch files, robots and tasks descriptions
+`mrta_admin` - launch files, robots and tasks descriptions.
+Additional information on the mrta_admin package is on [mrta_admin/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_admin/README.md).

 `mrta_main` - Task allocation algorithm.
-Additional inforamtion on the mrta_main package is on <link> and describes the file structure / usage of this package.
+Additional information on the mrta_main package is on [mrta_main/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/mrta_main/README.md). and describes the file structure / usage of this package.

 `ugv_action_model` - Motion planning and state management for UGVs.
-Additional inforamtion on the mrta_main package is on <link> and describes the file structure / usage of this package.
+Additional inforamtion on the mrta_main package is on [ugv_action_model/README.md](https://github.com/albud187/optimized_task_coord/blob/main/src/ugv_action_model/README.md). and describes the file structure / usage of this package.

 ### _**Local Machine**_